On Stellar Migration from Andromeda to the Milky Way: Model and Simulations

 \subsection{Gravitational potential}

-For the trajectory of a HVS, the total acceleration that acts on it at any position in the system at any given time is given by the gravitational potential.
+The total acceleration acting on an object at any position in the system at any time is given by the gravitational potential.
 To find the total potential, we model the mass distribution of the two galaxies.
 We combine two different density profiles for the mass term of a single galaxy.
 The Navarro--Frenk--White (NFW) profile \citep{Navarro_1996} is used for the dark matter halo of a galaxy, making up the bulk of its mass.
 It is a spherically symmetric halo model based on N-body simulations in a cold dark matter scenario.
 It follows the mass density relation

 Here, $\rho$ is the characteristic density and $R_\text{s}$ denotes the scale radius which both differ for every halo.

 We add a second component of mass resulting from the Plummer density profile \citep{Plummer_1911}.
 The Plummer profile approximately describes the distribution of baryonic matter in a galaxy.
 It is a spherically symmetric model as well which means it is at its most accurate near the centre of a galaxy.
 In the Plummer model, the mass density reads